chris-pearce/scally/utilities/README.md

 }
 ```

-To apply a trait, or a combination of traits, add the corresponding class or classes directly to the HTML element.
+To apply utilities apply the utility class or classes directly to the HTML element.

-So say you wanted an element to pin it's itself to all corners of it's container then you would apply like so:

-    <div class="u-position-absolute u-position-pin-all"> ... </div>

 However if the above `div` was part of a [component](../components/README.md) e.g. **Modal** then we apply the traits via a [Sass silent placeholder selector](http://sass-lang.com/documentation/file.SASS_REFERENCE.html#placeholder_selectors_) applied with the `@extend` directive.
 This is done for the following reasons: